geometor/elements.bak/elements/01/index.rst

 Fundamentals of Plane Geometry
 ==============================

-Theory of angles, triangles, parallel lines, and parallelograms.
+defining and constructing the relationships of points, lines, circles

 .. toctree::
-   :maxdepth: 1

    definitions/index.rst
    common-notions/index.rst